 - Grow capacity at our most effective and innovative public schools where there is a high probability of continued success

-- Recruit diverse leaders and support them to design and launch new schools that respond to community needs
+- Empower educators to design and launch new schools that respond to community needs